-After a leisurely meal of oysters, veal, pigeon, parsnips and suet standing outside, pudding, he secured bed space with just one man in it and thought about the disappointing day and the disgust of having accepted the girl as part payment.
-One day, maybe soon, the Stuarts would lose the throne to everyone's relief, Jacob and a protestant rule.
-Then, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
-He knew he had rationalized the bargain by thinking

-Rebekka would be eager to have her, but what was truer than that was another thing.
-(There was no good place in the world for waifs and whelps other than the generosity of strangers.
-Even if bartered, given, apprenticed, sold, swapped, tricked for food, labored for shelter or stolen, they were less doomed under adult control .
-He felt a pulse of pity for them remembering well their and his non sad teeming in the markets, lanes, alleyways and ports of every region he traveled.
-Once before he found it hard to refuse when called on to rescue an acob unmoored, unwanted child.
-A decade ago a sawyer asked Vaark if he would take off his hands the sullen, curly headed girl he found half dead on a river bank.
-Vaark said "Yes," provided the sawyer would forgive the cost of the lumber he was buying.
-Unlike now, his farm needed more help.
+After a leisurely meal of oysters, veal, pigeon, parsnips and suet pudding, he reserved bed space with just one man in it and, strolling outside, thought about the disappointing day and the disgust of having accepted the girl as part payment.
+One day, maybe soon, the Stuarts would lose the throne to everyone's relief, and a protestant rule.
+Then, he thought, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
+He knew he had rationalized the bargain by thinking Rebekka would be eager to have her, but what was truer than that was another thing.
+From his own childhood, he knew there was no good place in the world for waifs and whelps other than the generosity of strangers.
+Even if bartered, given, apprenticed, sold, swapped, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
+He refused to be sentimental about his own orphan status, the years spent with children of all shades stealing food and cadging gratuities for errands, the luck of being taken on as a runner for a law firm.
+The job required literacy and led to his being signed up by the Company.
+So he felt a disturbing pulse of pity for orphans and strays remembering well their and his own sad teeming in the markets, lanes, alleyways and ports of every region he traveled.
+Once before he found it hard to refuse when called on to rescue an unmoored, unwanted child.
+A decade ago a sawyer asked him to take off his hands a sullen, curly headed girl he found half dead on a river bank.
+Jacob agreed to do it provided the sawyer would forgive the cost of the lumber he was buying.
+Unlike now, at that time his farm needed more help.
 It was sixty cultivated acres out of one hundred and twenty, after all, and belonged to a traveling man who knew very well that it was not wise to have male labor all over the place during his long absences.
 His preference for steadfast female labor over dodgy males was based on his own experience as a youth.
-An absent master was invitation and temptation.
+A frequently absent master was invitation and temptation: to escape, rape or thievery.
 In the right environment women were naturally reliable.
-He believed it now with this black child that the mother was throwing away, just as he believed it a decade earlier with the curly haired, acourstion)
+He believed it now with this ill-shod child that the mother was throwing away, just as he believed it a decade earlier with the curly haired,